MuntashirAkon/blog/_posts/2023-04-07-migrate-to-privacy.md

 from a reputed company, it may not be a sutiable phone, and if you afford it, you should upgrade your phone so that you can use a secure operating system such as [Graphene OS](https://grapheneos.org/).
-Otherwise, you should uninstall all the unnecessary system applications from your phone.
+Otherwise, you should uninstall all the unnecessary system applications from your phone and pay attention to what you install even if you trust the source of the application.

 Secondly, make sure that the device is encrypted.
 When it's possible, the encryption password should be as long as possible.
 Avoid using insecure security features such as fingerprint or face ID, and use pin or password.

-Thirdly, replace the closed source apps with good and trackerless open source alternatives.
+Thirdly, replace the closed source apps with good and tracker-free open source alternatives.
 While this may not improve your security, it will improve your privacy.
 Here's a [list of apps that I frequently use]({{ "" | relative_url }}{% link _posts/2022-12-30-android-apps-that-i-frequently-use.md %}) which may help you getting started.

 ## Be Clever, Consume Less
 Less consumption is freqently associated with economic and health benefits.
 But